wurmlab/2021-fire-ant-social-supergene-introgression/Coalescence-based phylogenies/README.md

 ## Phylogeny for each tree

-We used RAXML to build a phylogeny for each single-copy gene.
+We used RAxML to build a phylogeny for each single-copy gene.
 This was done with the script `raxml.zsh`, using the best-fit model determined in the previous step.

 ``` sh